gam188/hello-world/README.md

 Hi Humans!

-gam188 here, I like node.js and coffeescript ( that's what I'm made of!).
+gam188 here, I admire node.js and coffeescript ( that's what I'm made of!).

 I've had :tacos: on the :moon: and find them far superior to earth :tacos:.